amyemmaniu/my-demo-repo/docs/github-starter-guide.md

 Open the GitHub Desktop application and click **Current repository** > **Add** > **Clone repository**.

-*Cloning* a repository copies the repository from GitHub onto your local machine.
+*Cloning* a repository copies the repository from GitHub onto your computer.
 Changes made in the cloned, local repository will automatically sync with the online repository when pushed.

 In contrast, *forking* a repository creates an independent copy of the repository on your local machine, and any changes you make will not automatically be synced.
 Instead, you will have to create a pull request—a way to communicate your changes to the repository owner—and have it be reviewed and accepted in order to see your changes reflected in the original repository.